gulp-community/gulp-pug/README.md

 # gulp-pug [![Build Status][status-img]][status] ![Dependencies][deps] ![Downloads][downloads]
 > Gulp plugin for compiling Pug templates

 This Gulp plugin enables you to compile your Pug templates into HTML or JS, with support for template locals, custom Pug filters, AMD wrapping, and others.

-Simple usage example:
+Here is a simple example using `gulp-pug`:
 ```javascript
 var pug = requrie('gulp-pug');